ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/6-intro-to-dynamodb.md

 ## Exercise - Manually Create The Following Items - 5min

-Perform the same steps create the items below and be sure to g
+Perform the same steps create the items below and follow the same pattern as before.

 ```js
 {